hardboiled/rip_aim/README.md

 Only logged-in users can send messages.
 Here are example requests to get you started.

 **NOTE: These commands only work after [bootstrapping the app](#bootstraping-app)**

-Make sure that the docker images are running via `docker-compose up -d` before attempting to run these commands.

 ### Creating a user